-A Performance Management System focuses on the organization’s goals, and the skills and competencies necessary to achieve them.
+A Performance Management System focuses on the organisation’s goals, and the skills and competencies necessary to achieve them.
 It plays an important role in employee growth on one side and organisational development on the other.
 It influences various HR activities in the organisation.
 Like, training and development, rewards and recognition, and goal setting for the individual as well as.

 A robust Performance Management System enhances employee engagement, improves productivity, identifies skill gaps, and fosters a culture of continuous learning and development.